-Thetis is sailing beautifully in the night with the reduced genoa illuminated by the half moon.
+Thetis was sailing beautifully in the night with the reduced genoa illuminated by the half moon.
 Both of us spent some time sitting in the cockpit admiring the loveliness.
 We arranged a 3 hour watch system.
 Lewis went to sleep and I took the first watch 11:00 to 02:00.
-As I am left alone I cannot get enough of the majesty of the silent night sailing at better than 6 knots in the relatively calm sea.
+As I was left alone I could not get enough of the majesty of the silent night sailing at better than 6 knots in the relatively calm sea.

 Saturday September 21, 1996 Day 9

-This is the first night in the open sea.
-I am a little sleepy since we got up very early in the morning, but it is so beautiful, the boat moving at 6 knots under sail in the moonlight.
-There are several ships within sight, they all appear much closer than the radar indicates.
-The radar is proving itself to be a most useful tool, how did we manage without it all these years?
-It is already 2:00 AM, I wake up Lewis, and show him what to do.
-Thetis has now slowed down to 4-5 knots and is gliding very smoothly after I reduced the genoa in preparation for Lewis.
-I tell Lewis that I will sleep better if I am sure that he will call me whenever he has the least doubt about what to do.
-He promises to do so.
-Reassured, I go to my cabin, change clothes and fall asleep right away.
+This was the first night in the open sea.
+I was a little sleepy since we got up very early in the morning, but it was so beautiful, the boat moving at 6 knots under sail in the moonlight.
+There were several ships within sight, they all appeared much closer than the radar indicated.
+The radar was proving itself to be a most useful tool, how did we manage without it all these years?
+It was already 2:00 AM, I woke up Lewis, and showed him what to do.
+Thetis has now slowed down to 4-5 knots and was gliding very smoothly after I reduced the genoa in preparation for Lewis.
+I told Lewis that I will sleep better if I am sure that he will call me whenever he has the least doubt about what to do.
+He promised to do so.
+Reassured, I went to my cabin, changed clothes and fell asleep right away.
 I was woken up a few times by the autopilot alarm but there was no real problem—just difficulty steering so many degrees off the wind (I had set it in its wind mode).
 I drifted back to sleep.

-Lewis is calling for me!
+Lewis was calling for me!
 “A large ship is bearing down on us!”
-It turns out to be a false alarm.
-Lewis cannot distinguish very well between the red and the green lights because of his mild color blindness.
-I am glad, though, that he did not allow what he considered a potentially dangerous situation to develop further but called me.
-Now I feel much more confident in him.
+It turned out to be a false alarm.
+Lewis could not distinguish very well between the red and the green lights because of his mild color blindness.
+I was glad, though, that he did not allow what he considered a potentially dangerous situation to develop further but called me.
+Now I felt much more confident in him.
 I went back to sleep.

 I was woken up by the sound of the engine.
-The wind has died out completely and Lewis started the engine.
+The wind had died out completely and Lewis started the engine.
 He was in a state of great agitation and anxiety caused by the number of visible ships.
-Most of them quite far but appearing close in the clear night.
+Most of them were quite far but appeared close in the clear night.
 He went to sleep while I took the next watch: 5:00 to 8:00.
 I was having a problem with the alternator that had stopped charging.
-I have had this problem before in Samos and during the trip from Samos to Glyfada in the summer.
-I have thought about it a lot.
-Originally I thought that the regulator was defective but now I think it is caused by the fact that the regulator sensor is connected to the engine battery, which is now fully charged while the service battery of course is powering the instruments, radar, navigation lights, auto pilot etc. I will rewire the sensor at the first opportunity and check my theory.
+I had this problem before in Samos and during the trip from Samos to Glyfada in the summer.
+I had thought about it a lot.
+Originally I thought that the regulator was defective but now I thought it was caused by the fact that the regulator sensor was connected to the engine battery, which was now fully charged while the service battery of course was powering the instruments, radar, navigation lights, auto pilot etc. I will rewire the sensor at the first opportunity and check my theory.

 In the afternoon it got very hot.
 I wanted to swim.
-Lewis was afraid that I will get lost in the great sea or a shark will devour me.
+Lewis was afraid that I would get lost in the great sea or a shark wouldl devour me.
 I reassured him by trailing a length of rope.
-The swim was very refreshing, I invited Lewis to join me or after I get back on the boat he could swim, but he will had none of this.
+The swim was very refreshing, I invited Lewis to join me or after I get back on the boat he could swim, but he had none of this.